NikolaosKantartzopoulos/restaurantPage/README.md

 ### Project's objective

-* Create a simple site, appending nodes using only JS.
+* Create an one page site, appending nodes using JS on a single existing element in index.html.
+* First project created using Webpack.

 ### See it live!
 https://nikolaoskantartzopoulos.github.io/restaurantPage